OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 - The [commandId](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-commandid-member) option specifies the ID of the task pane or function that runs when the applicable button is selected.
 The value must match the task pane or function command ID in the manifest of your add-in.
 The markup depends on the type of manifest your add-in uses.
   - **Add-in only manifest**: The `id` attribute of the **\<Control\>** element representing the task pane or function command.
   - **Unified manifest for Microsoft 365**: The "id" property of the task pane or function command in the "controls" array.

+  In supported Outlook clients and versions, when the `commandId` option is specified, the **Take Action** button appears in the Smart Alerts dialog.
 - The [contextData](/javascript/api/outlook/office.smartalertseventcompletedoptions#outlook-office-smartalertseventcompletedoptions-contextdata-member) option specifies any JSON data you want to pass to the add-in when the applicable button is selected.
 If you include this option, you must also set the `commandId` option.
 Otherwise, the JSON data is ignored.

   > [!TIP]
-  > When you configure a button in the Smart Alerts dialog to open a task pane or run a function, a button for the implemented add-in command is also added to the ribbon or action bar of the Outlook client.
-Use the `contextData` option to distinguish when a user runs the add-in command from the Smart Alerts dialog.
+  > When you configure a button in the Smart Alerts dialog to run a function, a button for the implemented add-in command is also added to the ribbon or action bar of the Outlook client.
+Use the `contextData` option to distinguish when a user runs the function from the Smart Alerts dialog.
   >
   > To retrieve the value of the `contextData` option, you must call [Office.context.mailbox.item.getInitializationContextAsync](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#methods) in the JavaScript implementation of your task pane or function command.